Under Construction with much more to come

 I do think that blood emboli is the white ghost of the medical community.
 Everyone has heard about it and fears it, but no one has actually seen it.
 It is rampant in fiction, be it movies, tv or novels, but in real life, it seems a myth.
 It might be enlightening to look to one group of people that know all too well the lethality of emboli for some shade of the truth on the subject?
 Scuba divers are very familiar with what was known as the "bends" or more appropriately called decompression sickness.
 The mechanism is a little different, but the outcome is the same.
 Bubbles of air form in the blood stream with disastrous results.
 What do we know about decompression sickness?
 It was discovered back in the 1880s that the emboli from the bends was 100% nitrogen during its onset.
 Bubbles are made up of inert gases which can come out of solution quickly.
 Oxygen and ozone are not inert gases.
 It is an interesting tidbit that if one pre-breathes 100% oxygen before going up high altitudes then this will reduce the chance of decompression sickness.
 What is the treatment for decompression treatment?
 Oxygen!
 Enough said!
 Maybe the ozone/oxygen versus nitrogen point is indeed truer than false?

 The second consideration to carefully consider with direct IV administration is rate of injection.
 If you do much research, you will find rates all over the place with each practitioner believing that his rate is slow and safe.
 Perhaps it is or is not?
-My view is we need to study this a bit further and maybe come to some safe conclusions.
+My view is let the individual patient be the guide to dosage rates.
 Dr. Bocci writes that oxygen solubility at 98.6°F is only about 0.23 ml per 100 ml of plasmatic water and therefore venous plasma.
 Lets use this as a guide to how fast we should inject ozone/oxygen into the blood stream safely.
 There will of course be variables and unique individual anomalies which could upset these suppositions of blood solubility, but it is at least a guideline based on general scientific evidence of a point we should not pass.
 Thus, we know it takes 100 ml of blood to absorb 0.23 ml of oxygen & ozone.
 We have to figure out the cardiac output to know how much blood is being pumped past the IV needle which is releasing our gas into the blood stream.
 The cardiac output of a resting equine is said to be around 75ml/min per Kg of body weight.
 Therefore, a 1000 pound horse would pump approximately 34,000 ml / minute pass that needle.
 In theory, at that rate, 78.2 ml of oxygen/ozone could be given per minute with the blood just being able to absorb it.
 Dr. Shoemaker below in her monograph writes that she does it at 1-3ml per second (60-180ml per minute).
 A human has cardiac output of approximately 5000ml per minute which means that 11.2 ml per minute of oxygen is the upper rate of solubility for the human blood stream.
 Dr. Robbins in his below protocol does it in humans at 1ml per 5 -15 seconds depending on the size and resistance of the vein.
 If we go the fast side for Robbins, that would be 12ml per minute--considerably slower than Shoemaker, but then the horse has a larger jugular than the human and a higher cardiac output.
 The YouTube video ozone injector below says he does it at 10cc or ml per 5 minutes (2 ml / minute) slowest of the lot!
 My conclusion is that one would not want to go pass the above injection speeds of maximum blood solubility rates to be on the safe side and probably a lot less!
 This would mean one would probably not want to inject more than 78cc or ml per minute in the average size horse with 30-40 cc (ml) being on the safe side.

 Ozone Administration in Horses